RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 - These titles were **manually removed from the buyer class** for all downstream statistical testing, modeling evaluation, and visualizations.
 - A refined set of **exclusionary keywords** was created to suppress these roles in future applications.

-> **Recommendation**: Continued human-in-the-loop review — especially from personnel with field expertise — is important to guide future tuning.
+> **Recommendation**: Continued field expert oversight is important to guide future tuning.
 Expert oversight can help identify new use case language, evolving terminology, and overlooked sectors.

 Together, the NLP model and manual refinement process enable a reliable, adaptable framework for classifying and understanding public sector demand for external data.